 - analyse causal connections at aggregate or granular levels

-- filter by respondent characteristics (gender, location, economic status, etc)
+- filter and compare by attribution, variables and respondent characteristics

 - visualise data to help report on complexity

 - connect immediately to the coded data behind the visualisations

 The filtered map below uses conditional formatting on the arrows to show how different types of respondents (from two Provinces: A and B) related their stories.